chadsr/NordVPN-NetworkManager/README.md

 - Automatically adds user credentials to the imported configurations.
 - Tunnels DNS requests through the VPN, to prevent DNS leaks.
 - Disables IPv6 by default, to avoid IPv6 leaks.
-- Sets the auto connect server of your choice for all NetworkManager connections, instead of per connection. (optional)
+- Set the auto connect server of your choice for all NetworkManager connections, instead of per connection. (optional)
-- Sets a network kill-switch, to disable the network interface being used, if the active VPN disconnects. (optional)
+- Set a network kill-switch, to disable the network interface being used, if the active VPN disconnects. (optional)
+- Set the NetworkManager MAC address configuration, for simple yet powerful control of your MAC address. (optional)

 ## 1. Requirements